crunchy-labs/crunchy-cli/README.md

 > This tool relies on the [crunchyroll-go](https://github.com/crunchy-labs/crunchyroll-go) library to communicate with crunchyroll.
 > The library enters maintenance mode (only small fixes, no new features) with version v3 in favor of rewriting it completely in Rust.
-> **crunchy-cli** follows it (also beginning with version v3) and won't have major updates until the Rust rewrite of the library reaches a good usable state.
+> **crunchy-cli** follows it (with version v2.3.0) and won't have major updates until the Rust rewrite of the library reaches a good usable state.

 # 🖥️ CLI